-What is cognitive dysfunction, and how is it diagnosed?
+What is cognitive dysfunction and how is it diagnosed?

-At what age might cognitive decline begin to arise?
+At what age might cognitive decline begin?

 Do pets get Alzheimer’s?

-Can geriatric behavior problems be treated?
+Can behavior problems in senior pets be treated?

 Are there treatments that can improve the signs or slow the progress of brain aging?

 Treatments have been designed to slow the progress of cognitive dysfunction.
 Some treatments are aimed at reducing the formation of beta-amyloid, a protein that binds together and blocks normal brain function.
 Additional treatments aim to improve declining cognitive function by reducing brain cell (neuron) loss, scavenging free radicals (a normal by-product of cell metabolism that also contribute to cellular breakdown), or affecting certain neurotransmitters (brain chemicals like dopamine) involved in cognition and other brain functions.

 The medication selegiline (Anipryl® Pfizer Animal Health) has been licensed for the treatment of cognitive decline in dogs in North America.
 It is classed as a monoamine oxidase B (MAO-B) inhibitor and may enhance the function of neurotransmitters such as noradrenaline and dopamine.
 Selegiline may also reduce free radical damage in the brain and function as a neuroprotective drug.
 Many of the signs listed above (DISHAA) may be improved by treatment with selegiline.